 How to create a triggered ‘thank you’ email for a customer who makes a purchase on your website, in Email Studio:

 1. Create the email message content.
 Choose a template, insert an email name and subject

 3. Bring the content and send classification into the triggered email interaction

 4. Associate a send classification with the interaction.
 You can override the sender profile or delivery profile

 5. Choose the email to send when this interaction is triggered

 6. Start the email interaction and make it available for the trigger by customer activity

 Now, any customer who makes a purchase on your website (trigger event) will receive the thank you message (triggered email send).

+Trigger based marketing is an excellent way of constantly staying on your customer’s radars.
 A behavioral trigger in Salesforce Marketing Cloud can be a very powerful tool to send personalized email campaigns that your subscribers will find meaningful and relevant.
 We hope you found this guide useful to get started with your first behavioral trigger in Salesforce Marketing Cloud.
 And once you do – it surely won’t be your last!